Student FAQs

 How do I complete the minor?

 Students must complete 6 units for the minor.
-Full information about minor requirements.
+Click here to see full information about minor requirements.

-Can I count courses that are not cross-listed for my minor?
+Can I count courses that are not listed in FGS for my minor?

 Not typically.
 However, special cases may be considered by the minor advisor.
-Full information about minor requirements.
+Click here to see full information about minor requirements.

 Do I have to complete a senior capstone project if I'm a minor?